 “Privileged communication extends to anybody and is every Airman and their dependents’ right,” said Lt.
 Col. Timothy Porter, the 100th Air Refueling Wing head chaplain.
 “Their communication with us is protected and that helps in our mental fitness because there is a place where (Airmen) can go that they can talk to someone, vent, steam and even cry if they need to.
 They can problem solve with us and that information is not going anywhere.
 It’s going to stay between them and the chaplain.”

-“Socializing and gathering with people and talking though life issues with each other plays a huge part in your mental outlook,” Porter said.
+“Socializing and gathering with people and talking through life issues with each other plays a huge part in your mental outlook,” Porter said.

 Socializing is one of many key factors that play a role in maintaining mental fitness.